Last Updated on May 17, 2023 by Matt

 But after long periods of riding, you will start to notice them.

-In fact, these problems have proven so serious for some users, that they’ve had to get new scooters altogether.
-Let’s learn from their mistakes.
+These problems have proven so serious for some users, that they’ve had to return their scooters or even get new scooters altogether.

 What happens if my handlebars are too low?